cnorling/norling.io/content/post/latex-resume/index.md

 ![Heading without any cells merged](03_weird-spacing.png)

-My name looks bigger, but now the table's content is weirdly aligned.
+My name looks bigger, but now the table's content isn't aligned.
 To fix this, I merge the empty cell below my name with the `multirow` package.
 It's at this point that I give up keeping rough cell alignment since the cast name is so long.

 ```latex
 \newcommand{\heading}{